AmyStephen/amystephen.github.com/_posts/2014-03-17-employment-risk.md

 I have over 30 years in the industry.
 I worked hard.
 Most of the time, I worked well over 60 hours a week.
 I have had excellent performance records, a history of promotions and increasing salary and responsibilities.
 Never did I find the need to sue my employer nor was I ever fired.

-Let me suggest an alternative risk factor: spoon feeding a youthful vision via daily doses of specifications to a developer with 20 years more experience returning in eight hours expecting code.
+Let me suggest an alternative risk factor: spoon feeding a youthful vision via daily doses of specifications to a developer with 20 years more experience and returning in eight hours expecting code.

 Sounds like he played you.
 Too bad you didn't understand his apparent lack of respect for your futuristic vision and his willingness to screw you over.
 It's unfortunate such an experience has left you distrustful of anyone who isn't a young white male instead of looking inside to question your leadership approach.

-Giving your propensity for giant jumps in logic and the fact that you have provided no method of first verifying my assumptions, you'll forgive me if I assume you are really speaking about [Julie Ann Horvath's](https://twitter.com/nrrrdcore) [recent experiences](http://techcrunch.com/2014/03/15/julie-ann-horvath-describes-sexism-and-intimidation-behind-her-github-exit/) at Github that are just now hitting your Twitter stream.
+Given your propensity for giant jumps in logic and the fact that you have provided no method of first verifying my assumptions, you'll forgive me if I wrongly assume you are really speaking about [Julie Ann Horvath's](https://twitter.com/nrrrdcore) [recent experiences](http://techcrunch.com/2014/03/15/julie-ann-horvath-describes-sexism-and-intimidation-behind-her-github-exit/) at Github that are just now hitting your Twitter stream.